dartmouth-cs52/dartmouth-cs52.github.io/lectures/01_interwebs/index_slides.md

 ???
 * wait packet?
+* what about the air traffic radar stations
 * packet travels from one host to another it crosses through a series routers.
 * your computer, dartmouth, some machine in boston, etc
-* forwards the packet on based on a set of rules
+* forwards the packet on **based on a set of rules**
 * routing tables that tell it where to send packets.
-* packets are forwarded along to routers that should know more about where to send them
+* **packets are forwarded along to routers that should know more about where to send them**

 ---